 After deciding on the cremation service that best suits you and your pet, it's time to move forward.
 Once your pet arrives at the crematorium and it's time for their service, they will be placed in the cremation chamber.

-Once sealed in, the chamber's temperature is brought up to between 1400 and 1800 degrees Fahrenheit.
+Once sealed in, the chamber's temperature is brought up to between 1400 and 1800 degrees Fahrenheit for an average of one to two hours (depending on the size of the pet or number of pets cremated).
 This extreme heat essentially vaporizes the organic matter and reduces your pet's remains to ashes.
+Most states require that there are dedicated pet cremation chambers and human cremation chambers.

 While most of your pet's remains will break down completely during the cremation process, some larger materials will not.
 In that case, those remains will be turned into a powder and combined with the rest of your pet's ashes.

-What to Expect After the Cremation Process is Complete
+What to Expect After the Pet Cremation Process is Complete

 If the remains are to be returned to you, it is up to you how to proceed once they are in your possession.
 Many pet owners choose to display their pet's urn, allowing them to remain a constant part of their life, while others choose to bury or scatter their pet's ashes to help them along their journey to the afterlife.